 On Thursday morning, the Texas Eighth District Court of Appeals will be holding oral arguments over evidence that the El Paso Children’s Hospital is trying to keep from the public.
 As we reported back on January 27, 2022, the El Paso Children’s Hospital successfully convinced Judge Selena Solis to seal a court document in a malpractice case.
-The document is the Mayes affidavit. (click to read the affidavit), a doctor working at El Paso Children’s Hospital “presents a real danger to his patients and should be removed from the practice of medicine.” [emphasis ours]
+The document is the Mayes affidavit. (see below), a doctor working at El Paso Children’s Hospital “presents a real danger to his patients and should be removed from the practice of medicine.” [emphasis ours]

 The affidavit is troublesome for El Paso Children’s Hospital because a qualified doctor in the position to evaluate Canales found that Canales is “a real danger” to the patients he provides medical care to.
 The malpractice lawsuit in which the affidavit was attached to alleges that Canales’ medical negligence was responsible for the death of a three-year-old child.
 In the lawsuit filed by David and Mariana Saucedo on August 10, 2020, the Saucedo’s allege that the death of their daughter was the result of the negligence of the hospital and Canales because the focus is not patient care, but instead profit.